mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/operations/accessing-the-cluster/index.md

 navigationTitle: Accessing the cluster
 title: Accessing the cluster
 menuWeight: 1
-excerpt: Access the Konvoy cluster using the operations portal, command-line interface, or kubectl
+excerpt: Access the Konvoy cluster using the operations portal, command line interface, or kubectl
 enterprise: false
 ---